utcompling/textgrounder/README.txt

   the article is a list of any type, which includes the previous two categories as well as some others).
 None of these fields are currently used.

-  * `coord`: Coordinates of a document, or blank.
-If specified, the format is two floats separated by a comma, giving latitude and longitude, respectively (positive for north and east, negative for south and west).

-  * `incoming_links`: Number of incoming links, or blank if unknown.
-  This specifies the number of links pointing to the document from anywhere else.
-This is primarily used as part of certain baselines (`internal-link` and `link-most-common-toponym`).
-Note that the actual incoming link count of a Wikipedia article includes the incoming link counts of any redirects to that article.

-The format of the counts file is like this:

-{{{
-Article title: Ampasimboraka
-Article ID: 17242049
-population = 16
-area = 15
-of = 10
-mi = 10
-sq = 10
-leader = 9
-density = 8
-km2 = 8
-image = 8
-blank1 = 8
-metro = 5
-blank = 5
-urban = 5
-Madagascar = 5
-}}}

-Multiple documents should follow one directly after the other, with no blank lines.
-The document ID is currently ignored entirely.
-There is no need for the words to be sorted by count (or in any other way); this is simply done here for ease in debugging.
-Note also that, although the code that generates word counts currently ensures that no word has a space in it, spaces in general are not a problem, as the code that parses the word counts specifically looks for an equal sign surrounded by spaces and followed by a number (hence a "word" containing such a sequence would be problematic).

 === Generating KML files ===